ruby-rdf/rdf-microdata/README.md

     @prefix schema: <http://schema.org/> .
     <> md:item [ a schema:Person; schema:name "Gregg" ] .

+### Improve xsd:date, xsd:time, xsd:dateTime and xsd:duration generation from _time_ element

+Use the lexical form of the @datetime attribute of the _time_ element to determine the specific type of the generated literal.

 ### Remove implicit RDF triple generation

 html>head>title and anchor (_a_) elements no longer generate triples without @item* properties